Home » Braised Potatoes with Pork (One-Pan)

 Tips for the Best Flavor

-• Use broth instead of water for more flavor.
+• Use broth instead of water for a more savory finish.

-• Add tomato paste: 1 tbsp gives nice color and body.
+• Add tomato paste: just 1 tablespoon boosts color and depth.

-• Let it rest 10–15 min before serving — the sauce thickens beautifully.
+• Let it rest before serving: the sauce thickens and flavors settle.

 Store leftovers in an airtight container in the fridge for up to 3 days.
 Reheat gently on the stovetop or in the microwave with a splash of water or broth.